iuiao7/iuiao7.me/content/1.writings/building-your-first-api-with-expressjs-a-beginners-guide.md

 ---
-title: "Building Your First API with Express.js: A Beginner's Guide"
+title: 'Building Your First API with Express.js: A Beginner''s Guide'
-description: "A beginner-friendly guide to building your first API with Express.js"
+description: A beginner-friendly guide to building your first API with Express.js
 published: 2023/11/2
-slug: "building-your-first-api-with-expressjs-a-beginners-guide"
+slug: building-your-first-api-with-expressjs-a-beginners-guide
 ---

 > This article was created using ChatGPT and meant as a placeholder